SurabhiTadvalkar/Task-Scheduler-CS100-Final-Group-Project/README.md

 ![cs100project_command](https://github.com/cs100/final-project-jmart586_stadv001_ctruo032/blob/master/images/command.png)
 (look in the images folder for a better picture)

 For our task scheduler, one of the design patterns we decided on was the command design pattern.
-We used this pattern in order to create our “undo” feature.
+We used this pattern in order to create our “undo” feature and to edit/add information to the tasks and projects.
 The structure breaks down as such:

 Menu class - Invoker: \
 ![cs100project_invoker](https://user-images.githubusercontent.com/77246269/117521322-088c4b80-af62-11eb-9186-c843e44fa199.png)